Aurele-B/RenameFiles/README_TO_CREATE_AN_INSTALLABLE_EXECUTABLE.md

 CURR_DIR = Path(os.path.dirname(os.path.realpath(__file__)))
 renamefiles_DIR = CURR_DIR.parent#.parent # Add the ".parent" when creating a windows executable
 ```
-Contrary to all uses, creating an executable requires to add a .parent
+Contrary to all uses, creating an executable requires to add a .parent.
+Remember to remove it after having created the executable to that all other uses still work.

 ## 1.5.
 Create the windows executable